trustline-inc/probity/README.md

 ### Internal Network

 The internal network is only accessible to the Probity developers.
 The network native token depends on the chain ID.

-Since we're running chain ID 16, the native token is `CFLR` and the stablecoin is `AUR`.
+Since we're running chain ID 16, the native token is `CFLR`.

 | Contract             | Address                                    |
 | -------------------- | ------------------------------------------ |